proj-cc-att-aa/anthro-albo-cc/README.md

 ### `Covariates_processing_and_plotting/`

-Contains scripts used to transform extracted data into NUTS3-level model covariates.

-The main components are:
+Contains scripts used to transform extracted data into NUTS3-level model covariates.The main components are:

 ```text
 Climate_and_socio-economic_covariates/
 Covariates_binning/
 Proximity_covariate/
 ```
 These scripts construct the seasonal climate variables, population density, land-use variables, human-mobility flux, future delta-aligned climate series, proximity covariate and covariate bins required by the establishment model.

 ### `Data/`

 Contains processed climate and socio-environmental datasets generated after the extraction and processing stages.
 These files are provided so that users who do not need to reproduce the complete raw-data extraction workflow can begin from the processed covariates.

 ### `Functions/`